C-firefly/Telegram-Backup-System/README.md

 Network errors
 Timeout errors

-This makes debugging easier.
+This makes debugging and error reporting easier.

 ---

 📊 3.
 Progress Bar

-Instead of only:
+Instead of only displaying:

 Uploading: video.mp4